Lesson: How to Tie Dye Bullseye Pattern

 Wrap a rubber band just below the center point, then another rubber band a little ways down.

-Keep adding rubber bands incrementally down the fabric until you get close to the bottom.
+Keep adding rubber bands incrementally down the fabric until you get reach the bottom of your bundle.

 Bullseye is simple when it comes to dye.
 Each banded section can be a different color or the whole thing can be one color.
 White rings will appear where the rubber bands are so it’s totally up to you what colors you want the bullseye rings to be!